kabeer11000/docs/client@web/README.md

-# DocFlow
+# Kabeer's Docs (KN / Libre Docs)

 A modern document collaboration platform built with Next.js 15, React 19, and TypeScript.
-DocFlow enables teams to draft, review, and manage documents with real-time collaboration capabilities.
+Kabeer's Docs enables teams to draft, review, and manage documents with real-time collaboration capabilities.

 ## Overview

-DocFlow is a comprehensive document management system designed for teams of all types.
+Kabeer's Docs is a comprehensive document management system designed for teams of all types.
 The platform provides real-time collaborative editing, secure document workflows, and comprehensive document organization tools.

 ## Tech Stack